Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Conclusions

 GG's and PV's research was partially supported by GNFM of the Istituto Nazionale di Alta Matematica (INdAM), the research project Mathematical Methods in Non-Linear Physics (MMNLP) by the Commissione Scientifica Nazionale – Gruppo 4 – Fisica Teorica of the Istituto Nazionale di Fisica Nucleare (INFN).

-PV's acknowledges the financial support of INdAM by the research grant \emph{Borsa per l’estero dell’Istituto Nazionale di Alta Matematica} to visit the Geometry and Mathematical Physics Group of the Department of Mathematical Sciences of Loughborough University.
+PV's acknowledges the financial support of INdAM by the research grant \emph{Borsa per l’estero dell’Istituto Nazionale di Alta Matematica}, { and is partially supported by the project “An artificial intelligence approach for risk assessment and prevention of low back pain: towards precision spine care”, PNRR-MAD-2022-12376692, CUP: J43C22001510001 funded by the European Union - Next Generation EU - NRRP M6C2 - Investment 2.1 Enhancement and strengthening of biomedical research in the NHS.}